10 Best Gore Tex Running Shoes Reviewed

 Asics Gel Cumulus 17 GTX

-The collar and tongue are both very protective and cushioned, which gives a good feel.
+The collar and tongue are both very protective and cushioned, allowing for a comfortable feel.
 These are good if you have plantar fasciitis and they provide very good arch support.
 The design of the shoe is made to offer long-term stability and improvement over time.
 The midsole reduces impact and returns energy.
-The heel can blister a little, but they are otherwise very comfortable.
+Some reviewers experienced irritation on their heel, but otherwise, they are considered very comfortable.

-The shoe is a little heavy for some, and they can squeak a little on a run, but everything else is great, with good durability overall.
-The sizes can run a little small.
+The shoe is a little heavy for some, and some reviewers stated the shoe can squeak a little on a run.
+Otherwise, these are a durable, quality shoe.
+It is worth mentioning that sizes can run a little small.

 Slightly cheaper than most others on this list.